Story Skeleton—Pride & Prejudice

 Three Trials

-Elizabeth’s trials come before the midpoint and make up most of the rising action in the first half of the book.
+Elizabeth’s trials happen before the midpoint and make up most of the rising action in the first half of the book.
 They come in the form of suitors:

-• Wickham: an attraction based purely on appearances.
-Mr. Wickham appears charming but turns out to be a scoundrel.
+• Mr. Wickham: a charming militia officer who turns out to be a scoundrel.
 This marriage would be based on physical attraction and would be a disaster.

 • He secretly helps with Lydia’s situation when she and Mr. Wickham run away together.

-• He returns to Longbourn with Mr. Bingley to right the wrong of thwarting his relationship with Jane.
+• He returns to Longbourn with Mr. Bingley to right the wrong of having thwarted his relationship with Jane.

 While Elizabeth and Darcy don’t exactly declare their love for each other yet, it is clear that she has been affected by his letter and that he’s not prepared to give up on her.

-The external crisis comes when Elizabeth receives news that Lydia and Mr. Wickham have run away together to elope and that they are traveling alone (possibly unmarried).
+The external crisis comes when Elizabeth receives news that Lydia and Mr. Wickham have run away together to elope and that they are traveling alone (and possibly still unmarried).

 It’s important to understand how serious this was.
 A young girl’s reputation was everything; losing it would impact not only her but also her entire family.
 While Austen spends a lot of time making fun of social hierarchy, this part of the novel is deadly serious.
 No honorable man would marry the sister of such a disreputable girl.